Emoji domain

 An emoji domain is a domain name with one or more emoji in it, for example 😉.tld.

 Function

-For an emoji to work reliably as a domain name, it must be converted into so-called "Punycode".
+With the exception of three emoji (TM-™️, Information-ℹ️ and M-Ⓜ️), for an emoji to work reliably in a domain name, it must be converted into so-called "Punycode".
 Punycode is a character encoding method used for internationalized domain names (IDNs).
 This representation is used when registering domains containing special characters.
 The ASCII representation starts with the prefix "xn--" and is followed by the emoji-containing domain name encoded as Punycode; for example, "xn--i-7iq" is "i❤" when converted back to Unicode.

 Each emoji has a unique Punycode representation.
 For example, "😉" in an IDN is represented as "xn--n28h".
 There are several generators on the Internet that allow one to convert emoji to Punycode and back.

 Availability and registration

 As of April 2022, there are 11 top-level domains for which emoji domain registration is possible: .cf, .fm, .ga, .gq, .kz, .ml, .st, .tk, .to, .uz, and .ws; as well as 12 second-level domains: .radio.am, .radio.fm, .co.il, .org.il, .biz.ua, .co.ua, .pp.ua, .co.uz, .com.uz, .com.ws, .net.ws, and .org.ws.

 The registration of an emoji domain can be more difficult than with normal domain names using only ASCII characters, since it is sometimes not possible to enter emoji into the online registration forms of domain name registrars, and instead the Punycode representation must be entered.

 The availability of an emoji domain can be verified by using an emoji domain search engine or by checking the WHOIS data of the punycoded domain.